snowplow/marketing-attribution-accelerator/content/upload/_index.md

     style id6 fill:#f5f5f5,stroke:#333,stroke-width:1px
 {{</mermaid >}}

-A sample events dataset for your Snowflake warehouse has been provided.
-This will allow you to be able to follow the fractribution accelerator, without the need to have a working pipeline.
+A sample events dataset for your warehouse has been provided.
+This will allow you to be able to follow the Attribution Modeling accelerator, without the need to have a working pipeline.
 This chapter will guide you through this process.